SOLD OUT! Virtual Ethics for Social Work, Substance Use Disorder, Recipient Rights Professionals & Psychologists

 - You must watch the webinar LIVE to receive credit for the training.

-- Video camera must be on at all times.
+- Video camera must be on at all times and showing the individual.
 Telephone only option is not acceptable.

 - Recommend that attendees log into the webinar waiting room at least 15 minutes before the training begins.